 I printed this penguin puzzle on 11 x 17 paper since the pentominoes I have in my classroom are made up of 1-inch squares.
 I wanted my students to be able to lay the pentominoes pieces directly over the penguin outline.

-If you don’t have a class set of plastic pentominoes, I do have a printable version of 1-inch pentominoes available to download at the end of this post.
+If you don’t have a class set of plastic pentominoes, I do have a printable version of 1-inch pentominoes available to download and print.
+Please be aware that you MUST allow students to turn over the printed pentominoes pieces in order to solve the puzzle!
+This is less obvious than with the plastic pentominoes pieces.

 I placed each set of pentominoes in a magnetic pocket below the puzzle on the dry erase board.
 I like this method of displaying the puzzles because students are able to easily grab the pocket of pentominoes and take them back to their desks.